 Job control refers to the ability to selectively stop (suspend) the execution of processes and continue (resume) their execution at a later point.
-A user typically employs this facility via an interactive interface supplied jointly by the system's terminal driver and Bash.
+A user typically employs this facility via an interactive interface supplied jointly by the operating system kernel's terminal driver and Bash.